On December 22, 2000, I walked down an aisle that changed my life. It was the night of my wedding; the night when I gave myself to one man forever.

 Weary from a dried up faith.

 My man and I were a mess and remained a mess for a good many years after that first night.
-Weariness marked us.
+Weariness clung to us.
 But, what a thrill of hope when Jesus burst onto the scene!
+Hope was born!

-Just like that very first Christmas night so long ago, His presence has changed everything in our lives.
+God’s presence has changed everything in our lives.
 He resuscitated our floundering faith and brought light where there had once been only the deepest darkness.
-The fact that one big giant mess walked down the aisle to begin a life together and has since seen 17 years pass, each one growing stronger and sweeter, is proof that Jesus changes the story.
-He, and He alone, is the reason why our once weary marriage now rejoices.
+The fact that one big giant mess walked down the aisle to begin a life together and has since seen 18 years pass, each one growing stronger and sweeter, is proof that Jesus changes the story.
+Christ and Christ alone is the reason why our once weary marriage now rejoices.

 “Long lay the world in sin and error pining till HE APPEARED.”